Liya-F/GreetApp-Docker/README.md

 ## Prerequisites

-Make sure you have the following Docker installed:
+Make sure you have the Docker installed.

 ## Setup